bbc/psammead/packages/components/psammead-headings/README.md

 ## Accessibility notes

-The `SubHeadline` component has a tabindex of `-1` which removes the element from the default navigation flow, meaning the user can not tab to it.
+The `SubHeading` component has a tabindex of `-1` so that it works correctly with screen readers when navigated to via a skip link.

 ## Contributing